bellahOchola/delani-studio/readme.md

 #### This website gives more details about the photo-shop studio , 29/09/2019
 #### bellahOchola
 ## Description
 The website explains what Delani Studio does.The website begins  with a brief background image and some welcoming message followed by an about us section.
 The Services section explains briefly the phases a of project.
 What we do highlights in detail the company undertakings.
 A portfolio section is included to show previous projects.
-Finally the footer contains a contact form for reaching out to the company.Social Icons are present in case one wants to link with Delani on social media latforms.
+Finally the footer contains a contact form for reaching out to the company.Social Icons are present in case one wants to link with Delani on social media platforms.
-##Screenshot

 ## Setup/Installation Requirements
 * open the terminal in your desktop
 * navigate to where you want to save the folder